sjdv1982/seamless/seamless-towards-02.md

 - Renaming is very hard to cache.
 So the low-level macro cache function can receive (from the high level) a renaming key.
   This renaming key changes the current (sub-)context against which the renamed context is evaluated.
   Normally, every renaming triggers a mid-level-to-low-level translation, so there should be only renaming key.
+  UPDATE: don't cache this.
+Cache code cell hash + input hashes + transformer/reactor/macro declaration dict
 - If you .set() a cell and then connect to it (making it non-authoritative), a warning is printed.
   Use .set_default() to avoid this warning.
 - There will be a runtime API to control the low-level from the mid-level.
 This is just another kind of caching; the low-level could as well be regenerated.
   The runtime API can be done automatically, if all mid-level-to-low-level core macros defines cell-to-cell correspondences.
 These core macros understand all mid-level nodes.
 It will "just work" for embedded low-level macro nodes too.
   Authoritative cells can be set directly from the mid-level.
 Setting non-authoritative cells will generate the usual warning.
 Setting cells that control (low-level) macros will re-execute them (with proper caching).
+  UPDATE: better to have the mid-level contain explicit pointers to low-level authoritative data.
+This way, modifying the low level
+    auto-modifies the mid level.
 - There will be an option to sync cells to a file.
 This must be done in macro mode.
   The sync can be one-way or two-way (only for authoritative cells).
 When a cell is updated from a file, it is as if it was done using .set()
   A context can be synced to a directory.